 Two comprehensive factors – identified as the sponsoring of terrorist acts and organisations, and securing legitimacy – open the discussion for considering the curious case of the Syrian state as a terrorist actor.
-Before commencing on the extrapolation of these two factors, the paper expounds briefly on the phenomenon and history of state terrorism alongside a short synopsis of the Syrian crisis.
+Before commencing the extrapolation of these two factors, the paper expounds briefly on the phenomenon and history of state terrorism alongside a short synopsis of the crisis in Syria.
 The paper will then identify the aforementioned factors that support the argument of Syria as an actor of terrorism.

-As a final detail, the paper relies on theoretical frameworks from reputed political science and international relations’ schools to obtain data pertaining to the Syrian conflict, and to subsequently unravel some of the ambiguous dichotomies surrounding the phenomenon of state terrorism.
+As a final detail, the paper relies on theoretical frameworks from reputed political science and international relations schools to obtain data pertaining to the Syrian conflict and subsequently unravel some of the ambiguous dichotomies surrounding the phenomenon of state terrorism.
 Now that the limitations and scope of study regarding the topic have been established, a review of the history, defining attributes, characteristics, and stratagems of state terrorism in relation to the Syrian state follow.
-The factors that support the argument for branding the Syrian government as terrorist will be discussed later.
+The factors that support the argument for branding the Syrian government as a terrorist will be discussed later.

 The Curious Case of State Terrorism & the Syrian Crisis